 - Address: 240 S 4th St, Columbus, OH 43215

-What you want to go for here are the small sandwiches!
-Feel free to order more than one!
-I liked the Crisp Chicken Sandwich!
+The menu here is eclectic with Italian offerings like stromboli, pizza and lasagna.
+They also have subs and small sandwiches (feel free to order more than one)!
+I liked the Crisp Chicken Sandwich and the Lamb Gyro is really flavorful!
 Make sure to check out their happy hour drink specials on Monday through Friday!

 We have taken our kids to eat here and they split one of their Neapolitan Pizzas.
 I think this is a great option for kid-friendly dining in downtown Columbus!